mkon/db_lock/README.md

 ## Development

-You will have to rename/copy `config/database_example.yml` to `config/database.yml` and adjust it to your local settings.
+You will have to rename/copy `config/database_mysql_example.yml` to `config/database_mysql.yml` and adjust it to your local settings.
+Same with the MS SQL configuration file.